-Deadline: March 15
+Deadline: March 13

-- A. Applicants must submit an admissions application to Wilson Community College with an official high school transcript or equivalency and all post-secondary coursework.
+- A. Applicants must submit an admissions application to Wilson Community College with an official high school transcript or equivalency and all post-secondary course work.
 Currently enrolled high school students are to submit a partial transcript at the time of application.
-A final transcript must be submitted at the time of high school graduation. - B. Applicants are required to complete the admissions process to be officially admitted to the college. - C. Applicants must complete an Allied Health Intent Form with a Student Development Admissions Counselor in Building F.
+A final transcript must be submitted at the time of high school graduation. - B. Applicants must submit all required documents and complete the admissions process, to be officially admitted to the College. - C. Applicants must complete an Allied Health Intent Form using the form provided on the College's website.

-STEP II Test of Essential Academic Skills (TEAS): Deadline: March 31
+STEP II Test of Essential Academic Skills (TEAS): Deadline: March 13